 However, they are cheap and easy to install.
 If you don’t feel you’ll require a grab bar long-term, provisional bars may be an appropriate alternative.

 The detriment is that the installation will anchor holes in your tile or walls.
-You may also want to appoint a professional to ensure these grab bars are installed adequately.
+You may also want to appoint a professional to install these grab bars adequately.

-Whether you prefer temporary or permanent grab bars, make sure you meticulously refer to the installation instructions.
+Whether you prefer temporary or permanent grab bars, meticulously refer to the installation instructions.
 Minor changes, like installing a makeshift bar over a grout line, can distinguish the bath safety.

 Installation Tricks